 The exhibit signs and summaries are in German and Italian, but visitors can checkout an audio guide that is in English.
 The museum tour lasts about 50 minutes.

 The only way to reach Tyrol Castle is on foot.
 Trust us, this is a good thing.
 The hike to its gates is unforgettable.
 If views of the castle and vineyards riddled around it do not steal your breath away then the Texel mountain group in the distance certainly will.

 When arriving at the area by car, we suggest parking in one of two public lots located in Dorf Tirol.
 From there, cross the street walking uphill along the sidewalk until coming to a sign designating the Falknerweg (Falconers’ Path).
 This beautiful path takes you past hotels, restaurants and vineyards eventually winding along the edge of a deep ravine where you can admire the picturesque Brunnenburg Castle — once home to the famous poet Ezra Pound.

 Before rounding a corner to the castle you will pass through a 260-foot stone tunnel built in the 17th century.
 The entire walk takes 20-30 minutes depending on how much you pause to snap pictures or simply savor the historical and natural beauty all around.

 TIP: The castle can also be reached from Merano by walking the Tappeiner Promenade.
-This route takes 2-3 hours but is what we consider the most enchanting walk in Italy.
-It is our favorite way to reach Castle Tirol.
+This route takes 2-3 hours but is what we consider one of the prettiest walks in Italy.
+It is our favorite way to reach Tyrol Castle.

-Castle Tirol is open to the public from mid-March to early-December.
+Tyrol Castle is open to the public from mid-March to early December.
 Visit the castle’s official website to confirm dates and hours.
 Admission fees are € 7 per adult.
 Children and senior citizens receive discounted rates.